 Here are some techniques that work.
 Remember that there are really two fuels, charcoal and oxygen, so make sure all the vents are open wide when you try to light the coals.
 With briquets you should wait until the heavy smoke subsides a bit and the coals are covered in white ash before you start cooking.
 Lump will not ash over, so about 15 minutes is sufficient.

-This is the best method.
+We think charcoal chimneys are the best way to start a charcoal fire.
 A chimney is a tube with an upper compartment and a lower compartment.
 First you stuff newspaper into the bottom compartment, add charcoal to the top compartment, then you light the paper, and after about five minutes, put on a glove and grab the handle and give a shake so the unlit coals on top will turn over and that's about it.
 In about 15 minutes the coals are white and ready.
 The hot air from the newspapers rises and sucks oxygen in through the bottom which ignites the coals and creates an updraft that grows rapidly in heat making the top of the chimney blowtorch hot.

 The Weber brand of chimney is my fave and it lasts longer than the cheaper models.
-But another feature of the chimney is that it is an excellent temperature controller for your cooking because it is a measuring cup!
-As you get experienced, you will learn just how high to fill the chimney in order to get your grill to the desired temp.
 A Weber chimney holds about five quarts, or about 80 briquets.
 For a Weber kettle, I put about half a chimney of unlit coals in the grill and put about half a chimney of fully lit coals on top to get to 225°F. To get to 325°F, 3/4 to a full chimney should do it.
 It all depends on the air temp, humidity, brand of charcoal, and other variables.
 You must do dry runs to calibrate your grill.